enriqueMontano/cloudinary-statistics/README.md

 ## How to run

-On the project root directory
+To launch the server in developer mode, on the project root directory

 ```bash
 $ npm run dev